TrystanLea/VirtualSmartGrid/readme.md

 Open source virtual smart grid renewable energy aggregation and sharing concept with a focus on carbon metrics.

-Contributors: Trystan Lea and Dominic Zapaman
+Contributors: Trystan Lea and Dominic McCann

 ### Licence